Play Therapy in Westlake Village & Simi Valley California

-Play therapy works best when a safe relationship is created between the therapist and client, one in which the child feels free to naturally express both what pleases and bothers him/her.
+Play therapy works best when a safe relationship is created between the therapist and client, one in which the child feels free safe and supported to naturally express both what pleases and troubles them.

 Mental health agencies, schools, hospitals, and private practitioners have utilized play therapy as a primary intervention or as supportive therapy for:

-• Behavioral problems, such as anger management, grief and loss, divorce and abandonment, and crisis and trauma.
+- Behavioral problems, such as anger management, grief and loss, divorce and/or abandonment, crisis and trauma.

 Research suggests play therapy is an effective mental health approach, regardless of age, gender, or the nature of the problem, and works best when a parent, family member, or caretaker is actively involved in the treatment process.